aru-ops/PE3/README.md

-# Practice 6: Python File Handling and Built-in Functions

-## Objective
-This practice demonstrates how to work with files, directories, and commonly used built-in functions in Python.
+PhoneBook Practice 8:

+PostgreSQL functions and stored procedures for managing contacts with search, upsert, bulk insert, pagination, and deletion.